Let me start by sending out a massive THANK YOU to the whole YTC community.

 Consider the use of two-tier goal setting in order to maintain a positive mindset, while still stretching to reach the next level.

 And set your goals.
-Trading recommences in early January.
-What are your goals for the first week?
+Trading recommences soon.
+What are your goals for the next week?
 Do not start trading until they're clearly defined.

 Go for it!